hard-work-aunts/drafts/README.md

 http://okfnpad.org/hwa-tech (for commenting technical aspects)

 *If a new repository is required please tell the admin, for now eluttner, puntofisso and shellz123

+A (first) final version of the report (very basic, no visible visualisations) can be found at https://docs.google.com/document/d/1I2Rx7oMusqJpJdYFMW_dKYFqSFwKee7M5Ypxr9FWxlU/edit?usp=sharing